seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 **KING LEAR**
 Go you before to Gloucester with these letters.
-Acquaint my daughter no further with any thing you
+Acquaint my daughter no further with anything you
 know than comes from her demand out of the letter.
 If your diligence be not speedy, I shall be there afore you.